All your questions about the BIKE. Can’t find the answer you’re looking for? Contact our bike team.

 Click here for directions.

 If it has pedals, you can ride it.
-The includes e-bikes, pedal-assisted bikes, unicycles, tricycles and cargo bikes.
+The includes class 1 e-bikes, pedal-assisted bikes, unicycles, tricycles and cargo bikes.

 Yes!
 We will have 4 rest stops along the route where you can grab a snack and some water.
 Each stop is placed approximately 10km-12km apart.